 At checkout, you can require customer information for any item that you have classified as a restricted item, such as spray paint, fire arms, alcoholic beverages, and pharmaceutical purchases.

-During the checkout process, when you add a restricted item to the invoice, an Additional Customer Info Required window will appear.
-Before the sale can continue, you must scan the customer’s driver’s license or manually enter the customer information.
+During the checkout process, when you add a restricted item to the invoice, an Additional Customer Info Required window opens.
+Before the sale can continue, you must scan the customer’s driver’s license or manually enter customer information.

 Figure 1: Additional Customer Info Required window